 The bill sets the table for a debate in 2015 over country-of-origin labeling for meat.
 Agriculture Secretary Tom Vilsack would be directed to propose changes to the law.
 He must produce the proposals by May 1 or within 15 days of when the World Trade Organization’s final determination of a challenge to the law by Canada or Mexico, whichever is earlier.

 The legislation also orders Vilsack not to implement a new beef checkoff program, a move the secretary has been considering because of an industry impasse over making changes to the existing program.
 The National Cattlemen’s Beef Association applauded the move.
 “We appreciate Congress' support of the beef checkoff program in siding with America's cattlemen and women, against the Administration's duplicate checkoff,” said NCBA spokesman Chase Adams.

-Robert Aderholt, the Alabama Republican who chairs the House Appropriations Agriculture Subcommittee, said the whole-grains waiver was the most that Republicans could do for now to give relief to schools from USDA's new nutrition standards.
+Robert Aderholt, the Alabama Republican who chairs the House Appropriations Agriculture Subcommittee, said the whole-grains waiver was the most that Republicans could do for now.
 Next year, when the GOP controls the Senate, they could expand the waiver for fiscal 2016 and possibly roll back the standards through reauthorization of the Healthy, Hunger-Free Kids Act.
 “Come Jan.
 6 when the new Senate gets sworn in then it is a new day,” Aderholt said.